chameleon-system/chameleon-base/src/CmsCacheBundle/README.md

   secret: '%env(APP_SECRET)%'
 ```

 DBAL is modified to cache queries to tables marked with `enable_query_cache` in `cms_tbl_conf`.
-Queries restricted by date or time
-parameters will be excluded (see `\ChameleonSystem\CmsCacheBundle\QueryCache\QueryCacheDecisionMakerNoDates`).
+Queries restricted by date or time parameters will be excluded (see `\ChameleonSystem\CmsCacheBundle\QueryCache\QueryCacheDecisionMakerNoDates`).
 You may add additional query cache decisions by implementing `\ChameleonSystem\CmsCacheBundle\QueryCache\QueryCacheDecisionMakerInterface`.
-This gives you controll over what queries will be cached.
+This gives you control over what queries will be cached.

 Usage
 -----